galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >    ![Contents of the `Join` output dataset](../../images/101_joined.png)
 >
->    Remember that variations are possible due to using different versions of UCSC databases, as long as you have similar looking columns you did everything right :)
+>    Remember that variations are possible due to using different versions of UCSC databases: as long as you have similar looking columns you did everything right!
 >
-> > ### {% icon comment %} If things don't work...
+> > ### {% icon comment %} If things didn't work...
 > >
 > > Did the Join tool error with a memory failure?
 Or is this step executing for a long time?
 Most likely a setting was missed when extracting the data from the UCSC Table Browser.
 Try again, double checking that:
 > >